I-had-a-bad-idea/DocGen/docs/llm_summary.md

 ## Requirements
 Ollama AI model,
 Pydantic library,
+tqdm.asyncio library,
-tqdm.asyncio library
+json library
 ## Usage
 To use this file, you need to have the Ollama AI model installed and running.
-You can then call the `summarize_code` function with an `Input` object containing the file path and code as arguments.
+You can then call the `summarize_code` function with an `Input` object containing the code you want to summarize.

 ---